• Skip to primary navigation

 The biography, life, and accomplishments of Keone Pearson

-Keone Pearson is a former Classic Physique competitor that had done pretty good on the Mr. Olympia stage against competitors such as Chris Bumstead and Breon Ansley.
-However, in 2019, Keone made the switch to the 212 division, as he felt it was better for him, and the rest is history.
+Keone Pearson is a former Classic Physique competitor that had done pretty good on the Mr. Olympia stage against some top notch competitors such as the reigning (but now retired) champion, Chris Bumstead as well as former champ, Breon Ansley.
+While he was a pretty dominant force in the Classic Physique division, in 2019, Keone made the switch to the 212 division, as he felt it was better for him, and the rest is history.

 Below is a complete breakdown of Keone Pearson’s profile, stats, biography, training and diet regimens.